apache/tvm/docs/langref/relay_expr.rst

 This subsection covers the set of Relay expressions that do not involve control flow.
 That is, any portion of a program comprised only of these expressions corresponds to a pure computation graph without control flow.
-Note that global and local variables are also part of the dataflow fragment.
+Note that global and local variables are also part of the dataflow fragment, as are calls to non-recursive functions and operators.

 Constant
 ~~~~~~~~~